 Worse still, we have seen local practices forget to restrict the location, resulting in them targeting the entire USA.
 Is someone in Alaska really going to visit your urgent care in Orlando?
 No. Money wasted!

 The lesson here is simple: Be careful when setting up your campaign so that your ads, so that no dollar is wasted.

-The number of new patients you acquire will depend on how well your campaign is set up.
-The better optimized your campaign, the more relevant your ads will be, which means more conversions (more new patients).
-It will also depend on your budget.
+3. The budget.
+The size of your budget will greatly affect your number of new patients.
 The more you spend, the more patients you will acquire.
-And the ROI will depend upon your specialty.
-An orthopedic surgeon receives much more per surgery than an urgent care doctor performing a check up.
+Of course, the ROI will depend upon your specialty.
+For example, an orthopedic surgeon receives much more per surgery than an urgent care doctor performing a check-up.